ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to use a Raspberry as Time Capsule/index.md

 ---
-title: "How to use a Raspberry as Time Capsule (macOS)"
+title: "How to use a Raspberry as Time Capsule"
 author: "Toni Czyrnik"
 date: 2022-04-09
 publishDate: 2022-04-10